 - dividends received by them from a private limited company in which they and no more than three other shareholders are employed as full-time working directors.
 The dividend amount must: - represent their share in the net trading profit of that company from its normal regular business, - be consistent with the trading position of the company, and - stop being paid as a result of incapacity. - the salary or dividends received by the person covered's spouse or cohabiting partner where the person covered is employed by the same company as them.
-The person covered's spouse's or cohabiting partner's salary would need to be a nominal amount (up to a maximum of £11,500 a year), and they do not contribute towards generating the profit of the company.
+The spouse or cohabiting partner of the person covered must not be generating any profit for the company and their salary would need to be a nominal amount, no more than the income tax personal allowance at the point of claim.